AndyB-WHG/sim-setup-world/README.md

 ## Introduction

-This website is aimed at virtual Racing Drivers, who race online via a variety of titles such as iRacing, Gran Turismo Sport and Assetto Corsa.
+This website is aimed at virtual Racing Drivers, who race online via a variety of titles such as iRacing, Gran Turismo Sport and Assetto Corsa Competizione.

 Car setup is vital in improving speed, handling and competitiveness.
 This website acts a respository for users' setups.
 Users can view setups submitted by others, or submit their own creations.